tacigomess/prime-numbers-spirals/README.md

 ```

 3. Summary of the Code
-- Only Visual to Generated Graphics scripts
+- [Only Visual to Generated Graphics scripts]
--- `spiral_all_numbers.py`: Shows the spiral with all natural numbers up to [n = 1000] with the prime numbers highlighted in red.
+- `spiral_all_numbers.py`: Shows the spiral with all natural numbers up to [n = 1000] with the prime numbers highlighted in red.

+- [Files]
--- `requirements.txt`: Python dependencies
+- `requirements.txt`: Python dependencies

 ## 🧠 Author
 - TAGC - tacigomess@me.com